adbenoit-9/42_philosophers/README.md

 # PHILOSOPHERS
-*I’ve never thought philosophy would be so deadly.*
+*I’ve never thought philosophy would be so is_deadly.*